Sinash/invoicing/README.md

 <a name="step5"></a>
 ### Step 5: Start Page

-You can now login to admin part of Laravel Framework 5  Bootstrap 3 Starter Site:
+You can now login to admin part of Site:

     username: sinash@gmail.com
     password: admin123